compops/gpo-smc-abc/README.md

-# gpo-abc2015
+# gpo-smc-abc
-This code was downloaded from < https://github.com/compops/gpo-abc2015 > and contains the code used to produce the results in
+This code was downloaded from < https://github.com/compops/gpo-smc-abc > and contains the code used to produce the results in

 J. Dahlin, M. Villani and  T. B. Schön, **Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods**.
-Pre-print, arXiv:1506.06975v2, 2015.
+Pre-print, arXiv:1506.06975v3, 2015.

-The paper is available as a preprint from < http://arxiv.org/pdf/1506.06975 > and < http://liu.johandahlin.com/ >.
+The paper is available as a preprint from < http://arxiv.org/pdf/1506.06975 > and < http://work.johandahlin.com/ >.
 The repo also contains the output from the runs used to produce all the results in the paper.

 ## Dependencies